 For more information on sixth form life at City, the opportunities on offer and the A level subjects you can study, please click on the links on the left-hand side of this page.
 We will endeavour to keep you regularly updated with where we are in the process, what happens next and how your child is getting on.
 We hope you will find all necessary information here, but please email our admissions team if you have any questions at all.

-For September 2021 entry students should have a date of birth that falls between 1 September 2004 and 31 August 2005.
-Registrations are now open, please click here to register.
+For September 2022 entry students should have a date of birth that falls between 1 September 2005 and 31 August 2006.
+Registrations for 2022 entry will open in May 2021.
+Key dates will be similar from year to year.

 Date of entrance examination